Things to do in Hong Kong: Part one

 2. 1881 Heritage

-Former Hong Kong Marine Police headquarters, which now beautifully restructured into a luxury shopping center and a heritage hotel, is a perfect place for photo shoots.
+Former Hong Kong Marine Police headquarters, which is now beautifully restructured into a luxury shopping center and a heritage hotel, is a perfect place for photo shoots.
 One will also get to see the declared monuments such as the Time Ball Tower, signal cannon and the display of Hong Kong’s cyclone warning signals.

 3. The Railway Clock Tower